Early Years Vision

 We provide all pupils with equal access to a rich, broad, balanced and differentiated curriculum matched to their ages, abilities, interests, attitudes and special needs.
 In so doing we increase pupil’s knowledge, skills and understanding within the core skills of social play, physical and language development, literacy and mathematics as they grow and develop and strengthen their connections with the world around them.
 The curriculum is creative, carefully planned and structured to ensure that high quality continuous provision provides the children with open-ended and flexible learning opportunities, promoting all aspects of learning and development.
 We work closely in partnership with families to provide every possible opportunity for our children to become confident communicators, to be socially competent, to have high levels of well-being and to develop the necessary physical skills.

-A practical, play-rich approach to learning, based on the needs and interests of our children, is delivered mainly through topic based planning.
-Direct skills such as phonics and early number are introduced through whole class carpet sessions and are reinforced through individual, small groups whole class teaching but the majority of learning is applied through children’s play.
+A practical, play-rich approach to learning is delivered mainly through topic based planning.
+Direct skills such as phonics and early number are introduced through whole class carpet sessions and are reinforced through individual, small groups and whole class teaching but the majority of learning is applied through children’s play.

 Children in our Reception class follow the Early Years Foundation Stage Curriculum (EYFS).
 The EYFS Curriculum has seven main areas of learning: